 their configuration details together with minimal effort.
 It’s the default

-pattern with use-package
+pattern with use-package.
+That’s promising.

 That’s the package management out of the way.
 The rest is a couple settings I already know I want, to satisfy muscle memory and streamline prose editing.

-;; Preferences not covered already by packages or custom
+;;;; Preferences not covered already by packages or custom;;

-;; Invoke M-x without Alt
+;; Invoke M-x without Alt(global-set-key "\C-x\C-m" 'execute-extended-command)

-;; Wrap long lines when editing text
+;; Wrap long lines when editing text(add-hook 'text-mode-hook 'turn-on-auto-fill)Finally is custom-set-variables, already filling up with automated

 customizations.
 My bad habits include hand-editing these values, so I put in a